PadmeshSharma/Hastavem-Project/README.md

 ### M.K.GANDHI ON KHADI :
 <img src="https://github.com/PadmeshSharma/Vasas-Project/blob/main/Gandhi.png" width="50%">

+“ Like swaraj , khadi our birth right and it is our life long duty to use that only.
+Anyone who does not fulfill that duty is totally ignorant of what swaraj is.”

+“We cannot claim to have understood the meaning of swaraj till khadi becomes as universal as currency.”

 ## Features of Vasas at glance

 <a href="https://PadmeshSharma.github.io/Vasas-Project/"><p align="center">The test site for the project can be found here.</p></a>